 Although manufacturing was an industry filled with opportunity before 2020, the pandemic and its impact on the labor markets have made manufacturing careers even more attractive.

-Many employers are struggling to maintain adequate staffing levels.
+Many employers in Missouri are struggling to maintain adequate staffing levels.
 As a result, manufacturing professionals have an opportunity to command good pay and benefits.
 They also have more job options available compared to years previous.
 Add in the fact that modern manufacturing is a highly efficient industry using the latest digital technology, and it’s clear: There has never been a better time to be in this industry.

 Modern manufacturing work typically involves the use of machinery and machine operators are responsible for ensuring that production equipment functions properly.

 The typical day of a machine operator starts with the setup of their assigned machine, which usually involves calibration, cleaning and basic maintenance activities.
 Once their machine is up and running, machine operators adjust their assigned equipment based on production needs and ongoing conditions.
 The job may require feeding raw materials or parts into a machine and removing finished products.
 Machine operators are also responsible for regularly checking both inputs and outputs for any flaws.
 If quality issues are identified, they are documented and brought to the attention of management.